Azure/enterprise-azureai/README.md

 For more details on the deployed services, see [additional details](#additional-details) below.

 > Note.
-Because Azure OpenAI isn't available yet in all regions, you might get an error when you deploy the resources.
-You can find more information about the availability of Azure OpenAI [here](https://docs.microsoft.com/en-us/azure/openai/overview/regions).
-> Note.
 It will take about 25 minutes to deploy Azure Redis Cache, that's why it's optional.

 > Note.
 Sometimes the dns zones for the private endpoints aren't created correctly / in time.
 If you get an error when you deploy the resources, you can try to deploy the resources again.

 ## CI/CD pipeline